-NHRS continuously monitors the investment fees paid to managers and consistently ranks favorably as compared to peers in the public fund universe.
-The NHRS investment expenses for the prior fiscal year were 30 basis points (bps) as compared to the NEPC Public Fund Universe average investment expenses of 48 bps and the NCPERS Universe average investment expenses of 48 bps.
+NHRS continuously monitors the investment fees paid to managers.
 NHRS has a procedure to monitor Environmental, Social, and Governance factors for all marketable managers.

 Administrative Comments

 The Committee meets at the System's offices monthly.
 Notice is provided regarding the time, agenda and location of these meetings pursuant to RSA 91-A:2, II.
 The Committee promotes transparency regarding the investment program through these public meetings, investment materials and reports.
 Meeting minutes are posted on the NHRS website.
 Certain investment matters may require discussion in non-public session in accordance with statute.
 On a regular basis, the Committee receives presentations from investment managers currently retained by NHRS as well as from prospective managers.